GCdePaula/cartesi-paio/README.md

 - EigenDA

-## Batch Parser Library
+### Applications

-These batches are received by all applications, each containing a batch parser.
+Batches are received by all applications.
+Each application should use the batch parser library to parse and validate transactions.
 The parser reads a batch, verifies its validity (checking signatures and nonces), and returns an ordered list of `Transaction`s.
 The parser operates within the Cartesi machine and is compiled to RISC-V.

-## Payment Application
+### Payment Application

 One of the dApps is special: the **payment application**.
 This app is developed and validated by us and carries our seal of approval.